System143812/Sentrix/README.md

 - `CONTRIBUTING.md`
 - `docs/TEAM_WORKFLOW.md`
-- `docs/AI_AGENT_GUIDE.md`

-Use these when splitting work across teammates or AI agents.
+Use these when splitting work across teammates.